-Welcome to the Lesbian, Gay, Bisexual and Transgender (LGBT) student page
+Welcome to the Lesbian, Gay, Bisexual, Transgender, Queer or Questioning (LGBTQ+) student page

-On this page you will find information on the support available to you at Newman University, as well as information about specific issues relevant to the lives of LGBT students.
+On this page you will find information on the support available to you at Newman University, as well as information about specific issues relevant to the lives of LGBTQ+ students.

-Find out more about our LGBT Society at http://www.newmansu.org/lgbt.html
+Find out more about our LGBTQ+ Society at Newman’s Student Union website

-The Counseling Service offers confidential support to students experiencing a range of difficulties.
+The Counselling Service offers confidential support to students experiencing a range of difficulties.

 The Student Welfare Adviser offers support on a wide range of practical and personal issues and can signpost to local support organisations relevant to LGBT students.